stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 it clear that he was unknown in Bolton, and a search of his pockets subsequently revealed him to be one Robert Leavitt of St. Louis, apparently without a family to make instant inquiries about his disappearance.
 If this man could not be restored to life, no one would know of our experiment.
-We buried our materials in a dense strip of woods between the house and the potter&rsquo;s field.
+We buried our materials in a dense strip of woods between the house and the potter's field.
 If, on the other hand, he could be restored, our fame would be brilliantly and perpetually established.
-So without delay West had injected into the body&rsquo;s wrist the compound which would hold it fresh for use after my arrival.
+So without delay West had injected into the body's wrist the compound which would hold it fresh for use after my arrival.
 The matter of the presumably weak heart, which to my mind imperiled the success of our experiment, did not appear to trouble West extensively.
-He hoped at last to obtain what he had never obtained before&mdash;a rekindled spark of reason and perhaps a normal, living creature.
+He hoped at last to obtain what he had never obtained before--a rekindled spark of reason and perhaps a normal, living creature.

   So on the night of July 18, 1910, Herbert West and I stood in the cellar laboratory and gazed at a white, silent figure beneath the dazzling arc-light.
-The embalming compound had worked uncannily well, for as I stared fascinatedly at the sturdy frame which had lain two weeks without stiffening I was moved to seek West&rsquo;s assurance that the thing was really dead.
+The embalming compound had worked uncannily well, for as I stared fascinatedly at the sturdy frame which had lain two weeks without stiffening I was moved to seek West's assurance that the thing was really dead.
 This assurance he gave readily enough; reminding me that the reanimating solution was never used without careful tests as to life; since it could have no effect if any of the original vitality were present.
 As West proceeded to take preliminary steps, I was impressed by the vast